 We are a full-service wealth management firm focused on providing financial advisory and related family office services to ultra-high net worth individuals and institutional investors.
 In addition to a wide range of investment capabilities, we offer a full suite of complementary and customized family office services for families seeking comprehensive oversight of their financial affairs.
-As of December 31, 2013, our assets under management were \$15.7 billion.
+As of December 31, 2014, our assets under management were \$17.9 billion.

-We were founded 11 years ago on the premise that if we staffed and organized our business to deliver a combination of excellent investment performance together with high-touch client service, we would differentiate our business from a crowded field of firms nominally in the wealth management business.
+We were founded 12 years ago on the premise that if we staffed and organized our business to deliver a combination of excellent investment performance together with high-touch client service, we would differentiate our business from a crowded field of firms nominally in the wealth management business.
 We seek to attract and serve a base of individuals and families with \$10 million or more of investable assets, and we believe we are well-positioned to offer comprehensive investment and family office service solutions to families with over \$25 million of investable assets.
-As of December 31, 2013, our top 483 client relationships had an average size of \$32 million and represented approximately 97% of our assets under management.
-Our top 50 relationships averaged \$218 million in size as of December 31, 2013.
+As of December 31, 2014, we had 538 client relationships with an average size of \$33 million that represented approximately 98% of our assets under management.
+Our top 50 relationships averaged \$241 million in size and represented approximately 1.3% of our assets under management.
 As a boutique, we are large enough to provide an array of comprehensive capabilities, yet agile enough to coordinate and deliver highly personalized client service.

-Our annual client retention rate has averaged 98% since 2006 and, as shown below, the compound annual growth rate, or CAGR, in our assets under management since inception is 46%.
-Our growth rate in any 12-month period ending on the last day of a fiscal quarter since inception ranged from (23)% to 1,142%, with a mean of 54%.
+Our annual client retention rate has averaged 98% since 2006 and, as shown below, the compound annual growth rate, or CAGR, in our assets under management since inception is 43%.
+Our growth rate in any 12-month period ending on the last day of a fiscal quarter since inception ranged from (23)% to 1,142%, with a mean of 51%.
 We believe our record of growth is a direct result of our demonstrated record of delivering excellent performance together with highly personalized service to our clients.

-Our organic growth has been complemented by selective hiring and by five successfully completed strategic acquisitions which have expanded not only assets under management, but also our professional ranks, geographic footprint and service capabilities.
+Our organic growth has been complemented by selective hiring and by five successfully completed strategic acquisitions that have expanded not only assets under management, but also our professional ranks, geographic footprint and service capabilities.
 We believe additional acquisitions will allow us to extend our geographic presence nationally.
 As we grow, we will maintain our value proposition to continue to deliver to our clients excellent investment performance together with excellent client service, the essence of what differentiates us from our competitors.